z33kz33k/mtg/README.md

       possibilities already :))
     * Both Untapped decklist types featured in YT videos are supported: regular deck and profile deck
     * Both old and new TCGPlayer sites are supported
+    * Both international and Japanese Hareruya sites are supported
     * Due to their dynamic nature, Untapped, TCGPlayer (new site), ManaStack, Flexslot and TopDecked are scraped using [Selenium](https://github.com/SeleniumHQ/Selenium).
 It's also used to scrape MTGTop8, MTGDecks.net and
       Cardhoarder, even though those are very much static sites.
 Selenium is still helpful here